 - Hear appeals for nonselection or dismissal

-- Amend chapter bylaws, raise/lower GPA standards, or determine the amount of dues required by members
+- Amend chapter bylaws, raise/lower GPA standards, or determine the amount of dues required by chapter members

 A good adviser is the key to the success of any chapter, so identifying a person with the necessary skills and commitment will ensure that all chapter members are served best.
 Principals may appoint co-advisers, i.e., more than one staff member to serve as the guides for all chapter activities.
 Changes in advisers should be reported to the national office (email@example.com) any time a new adviser is appointed to serve.